 Today's murder mystery games increasingly combine traditional and digital elements to create personality-adaptive experiences.
 These hybrid formats often include digital investigation tools (apps or websites where players gather clues independently), AI-guided dialogue systems that provide structure while allowing improvisation, and flexible role interpretation that suggests character guidelines without mandating specific dialogue.

 The advantage?
 Digital tools naturally let introverts investigate independently while extroverts coordinate group activities.
-But here's the thing—a well-designed traditional game with balanced investigation and social phases works equally well.
-The technology isn't inherently superior; it's just another tool for balancing different personality needs.
+But a well-designed traditional game with balanced investigation and social phases works equally well.
+The technology is not inherently superior; it is just another tool for balancing different personality needs.

 When hosting diverse personalities, start by choosing games with clear investigation and interrogation phases.
 This ensures both analytical and social players get meaningful moments.
 Assign roles strategically by pairing extroverts with interaction-heavy characters and giving introverts investigation-focused roles.
 Communicate expectations upfront so guests know whether the game emphasizes improvisation or investigation—this lets them mentally prepare.

 Build in optional participation by allowing players to engage at their comfort level without penalizing quieter approaches.
 Some guests might prefer observing during certain scenes before jumping into interrogations.
-That's perfectly valid gameplay.
+That is perfectly valid gameplay.

-Key Takeaway: The best game for a mixed group isn't the most extrovert-friendly or introvert-friendly—it's the one that values different contribution styles equally.
+Key Takeaway: The best game for a mixed group is not the most extrovert-friendly or introvert-friendly—it is the one that values different contribution styles equally.

 Start by mapping your guests honestly.
-You don't need formal personality testing—just observe how people behave at normal dinners and social gatherings.
+You do not need formal personality testing—just observe how people behave at normal dinners and social gatherings.

 Quick assessment: